usnistgov/ACE/README.md

 * A command-line interface (CLI), based on the client library, which can be used to talk to analytic microservices and other system components.
 The CLI can also be used to start up special containerized analytic tools called “StreamFilters”, which can be configured to modify stream parameters (such as applying additional compression, changing the resolution, or degrading the stream in other ways).
 These analytics expose a unique API, which allows these parameters to be altered in real-time.
 * Dockerfile

+## Demo Application
+A demo application using ACE is available [here](https://github.com/usnistgov/ace-ui).
+This demo application uses a web-based UI to configure analytics and display detections and alerts to the user.
+In order to use the demo application you will need to build the ACE containers (run the `build.sh` script).

 ## Quickstart

+### Preset Containers
+To build the ACE base containers and analytic containers, run the `build.sh` script.
+This will build local ACE containers tagged as `datamachines/nist-ace:demo`.

 ### Prerequisites
 ACE is a microservice framework whose components are designed to run as containerized microservices, ideally managed by an orchestration layer such as Kubernetes, Docker Swarm, or Docker Compose.